University of Stuttgart

 Drs.
 Dean T. and Elisabeth Collins Scholarship

 Fund created by estate gift from the late Dean and Elisabeth Collins.
 Awards up to $10,000 for students on semester or $20,000 for year long programs to Germany.
 Open to all majors but preference for students studying music and particularly opera.
 Minimum 2.5 GPA requirement.
 Apply online: https://ku.studioabroad.com/?go=CollinsScholarship

-The State Government of Baden-Württemberg has set up a scholarship foundation providing scholarships to undergraduate and postgraduate German and foreign exchange students.
+The state government of Baden-Württemberg has set up a scholarship foundation providing scholarships (monthly stipend) to exchange students.
 A brief outline of the scholarships can be found under www.bw-stipendium.de.
 For more details and application forms, contact Study Abroad & Global Engagement.